SoptikHa2/crapi-csharp-wrapper/README.md

 # C# Wrapper for CR API
 This C# Wrapper was created to help developers with accessing unofficial [Clash Royale API](https://royaleapi.com/).
 You can search for clans, tournaments, see player's deck, card collection, chest cycle, past battles, view clan information, search for open tournaments and much more.
+You can even use this wrapper as data miner.
 Feel free to explore this wrapper.

-> Because the API changes very often, there may be few things that are in API but are not yet in wrapper.
-If you find them, please report it via github issues.
+> If you find something that isn't in wrapper, visit [API website](https://docs.royaleapi.com/) and see, if the feature you want is there.
+If not, [create API issue](https://github.com/royaleAPI/cr-api/issues).
+If it is there, but it isn't in wrapper, [create wrapper issue](https://github.com/SoptikHa2/crapi-csharp-wrapper/issues) and I'll implement it as soon as possible.

 For first, you'll need AUTH key to access API.
-Go to [ROYALE API website](http://docs.royaleapi.com/#/authentication?id=key-management) and get your own key.
+Go to [ROYALE API website](https://docs.royaleapi.com/#/authentication?id=key-management) and get your own key.

 Now just download nuget package [Stastny.CRAPI](https://www.nuget.org/packages/Stastny.CRAPI/) and you start :)
 ```
-Install-Package Stastny.CRAPI -Version 0.5.5
+Install-Package Stastny.CRAPI -Version 0.6.0

-dotnet add package Stastny.CRAPI --version 0.5.5
+dotnet add package Stastny.CRAPI --version 0.6.0
 ```

 ## How to start